Dr. Flores Pulmonology

 Does this website have any disclaimer?

-Our website is not intended as a substitute for medical professional help, advice, diagnosis, or treatment.
-Always seek the advice of your physicians or other qualified health care provider with any questions you have regarding your medical care, and follow their advice without delay regardless of anything read on this website.
-Users should not rely on our website for emergency medical treatment.
+The information on our website is for educational purposes only.
+It is not intended as a substitute for medical professional help, advice, diagnosis or treatment.
+Always seek the advice of your physician or other qualified health care provider with any questions you have regarding your medical care.
 Never disregard or delay seeking professional medical advice or treatment because of something you have read on our website.

 Nothing contained in this website is intended to constitute a medical diagnosis or treatment.
-Also, nothing on this site is intended as a recommendation or endorsement of any specific tests, medications, products, procedures, opinions, or other information that may be mentioned on this site.
+Also, nothing in this site is intended as a recommendation or endorsement of any specific tests, medications, products, procedures, opinions, or other information that may be mentioned on this site.

 DR. FLORES PULMONOLOGY

-CONTACT USSERVICESABOUT USBOOK A VISITDR.
-FLORES
+CONTACT USSERVICESABOUT USBOOK A VISIT

 Logo Trasnparent Ver4